secretstartups/handbook/account-based-marketing/index.html.md

 We ask that teams request work using the following issue templates in the ABM project.
 These templates more clearly indicate what information and details are required in order for the request to be triaged and fit into an existing milestone.

 Note on timelines: Requests will be committed to as bandwidth permits.
-Please see section on [turnaround time & SLAs](/handbook/marketing/account-based-marketing/#slas).

 * [Milestone Planning](https://gitlab.com/gitlab-com/marketing/account-based-strategy/account-based-marketing/-/issues/new?issuable_template=ABM_milestoneplan) - opened by ABM manager and due prior to start of new milestone
 * [WIP Issue](https://gitlab.com/gitlab-com/marketing/account-based-strategy/account-based-marketing/-/issues/new?issuable_template=ABM_wip) - opened throughout a milestone for issues being committed to current milestone